What A Trauma Informed Classroom Taught Me About Leadership

 You can understand why someone behaved in a certain way and still be very clear that it wasn’t acceptable.

 You can be compassionate without being permissive.
+Supportive without being inconsistent.
+Warm without being wobbly.

 The Stories We Don’t See

-Some of the most confident, outgoing, gregarious individuals I’ve worked with, children and adults were carrying the heaviest unseen loads.
+Some of the most confident, outgoing, gregarious individuals I’ve worked with—children and adults—were carrying the heaviest unseen loads.

+The joker of the class.
 The life and soul of the staffroom.
+The one who always seems “fine.”

 We rarely know what’s happening behind the scenes.
 What someone has been through.
 What they’re navigating quietly.
 Or what they’ve normalised simply because they had to.

-Which always brings me back to this simple truth:
+This always brings me back to this simple truth:

 Just be kind.

-Not because everyone deserves endless passes but because kindness costs so little and can mean so much.
+Not because everyone deserves endless passes, but because kindness costs so little and can mean so much.

 Lessons I Carry With Me